Inside the classroom: unlocking how future doctors master bedside manner

 Summary

 This study looked at how fourth-year medical students learn to communicate with patients during a required training course.
-The training included role play, simulated doctor visits, Balint groups, and lectures.
-Researchers interviewed students and teachers and reviewed written work to understand the learning process.
-The goal was to build better ways to assess communication skills in future doctors.
+The training included role play, simulated doctor visits, and group discussions.
+Researchers interviewed students and teachers and reviewed written assignments to understand the learning process.
+The goal is to create better ways to assess communication skills in future doctors.

 Disclaimer